-- c.
-To define the stake out start point, do one of the following: - Point the instrument laser toward the location where you want to start stakeout and select the Start auto stake at laser position check box.
-The software calculates the distance from the design start point and automatically populates the distance in the Station offset field. - Enter the distance from the design start point in the Station offset field. - d.
-To extend the line, enter the extension distance in the Extend beyond end point field.
+- To define the stake out start point, do one of the following: c. - Point the instrument laser toward the location where you want to start stakeout and select the Start auto stake at laser position check box.
+The software calculates the distance from the design start point and automatically populates the distance in the Station offset field. - Enter the distance from the design start point in the Station offset field. - To extend the line, enter the extension distance in the Extend beyond end point field.
 To shorten the line, enter a negative value in this field. - e.
-Tap Next. - 3.
-Enter values for the Point details, Position tolerance, and Settings or accept the default values.
-See Auto stake settings, page 15.
+Tap Next. - Enter values for the Point details, Position tolerance, and Settings or accept the default values.
+See Auto stake settings, page 18.
+Position tolerance values refer to the tolerance when searching for the next position on the mine surface.
+Position tolerance in this context does not refer to the precision or accuracy of the measured point.
 Tap Next. - 4.
 Tap Next.